A Moravian Music Weekend Event

 This year we are celebrating the 250th anniversary of the signing of the Declaration of Independence.
 First performed on July 4, 1783, as part of one of the first official July 4th celebrations, the Psalm of Joy is the perfect Moravian response to this event.
 After years of suffering and turmoil, the end of the Revolutionary War found the Moravians citizens of a brand-new nation.
 Tasked with celebrating the end of the conflict, the Moravians turned (as they always do) to music.
 Rather than revel in victory; however, it was the return of peace that spoke to them and inspired the music of this joyful work.
 Whether it is in regard to the end of armed conflicts or a respite from the chaos of everyday life, this message of peace and joy is something that we could all use.

-This weekend is an unique opportunity to sing this work as part of the Semiquincentennial celebrations.
+This weekend event in Raleigh is a unique opportunity to sing the Psalm of Joy as part of the Semiquincentennial celebrations.
 Over two days, you can join with others in learning and performing this indelible contribution by the Moravians to American history.
-There is a track for vocalist to sing the Psalm of Joy and one for band members to learn and play music from the period.
+There are two tracks: one for vocalists and one for band members.
+The choir will sing the Psalm of Joy and the band will learn and play music from the period.
 We are inviting everyone to come and be a part of history, whether you are Moravian or not—all are welcome and invited to come and raise your voices and instruments in this weekend celebration of music, peace, joy, and fellowship!

 Peace is with us!
 (Service 56A)